 The group will need to submit paperwork to create a 60/agency account, unless another on-campus account is already active with the Business Office, as no off-campus accounts are permitted.
 (Visit Organization Guide for the form.)
 This step isn’t necessary for any group that will not have any forms of financial transactions.

 If the request for recognition is denied, the organization may seek reconsideration.
 The vice president for student life must consult with the Student Life Institutional Committee before making a final decision.

-To maintain eligibility, a recognized student organization must renew its application for recognition with the Campus Programming Office every year by Sept.
-20. All currently recognized student organizations will receive renewal instructions from the Campus Programming Office at the beginning of each academic year.
+To maintain eligibility, a recognized student organization must renew its application for recognition with the Campus Programming Office every September.
+All currently recognized student organizations will receive renewal instructions from the Campus Programming Office at the beginning of each academic year.
 This annual renewal process must provide the Campus Programming Office with the following:

 - Officer information (president, vice president, secretary, treasurer)

 - A copy of the current organization constitution and bylaws (as requested or if changes have been made)

 - A membership roster complete with all active members of the organization

 - Meeting dates or days/times/locations